-Inoculating Our Schools Against Drugs and Violence
+Shielding Our Schools from Drugs and Violence

-The Masonic Model Student Assistance Program (MMSAP) is one of the few preventive programs that does attack the problem at the entry level.
-It is the reason MMSAP has been so successful in other states.
-We Masons are saving young lives all over our nation.
-It is the reason Masons in South Dakota must continue to support MMSAP.
-We have the most successful program in the state for preventing suicides and drug and alcohol abuse among children.
-Did you know that South Dakota is one of the leading states for suicides among young people?
-Young people turn to drugs and alcohol and suicide for similar reasons as will be explained.
+Save a Child (formerly known as MMSAP) is among the few preventative programs that address these problems at the root.
+This is the reason behind the success of Save a Child in various states.
+Masons are saving young lives throughout the nation.
+It is crucial for South Dakota Masons to continue supporting Save a Child, as we have the most effective program in the state for preventing suicides, drug abuse, and alcohol abuse among children.
+Did you know that South Dakota ranks among the leading states for youth suicides?
+Young people often turn to drugs, alcohol, and suicide for similar underlying reasons, as will be explained.

-There are early signs of depression and anxiety in children that, if recognized, can be addressed early.
-The intervention process can be started long before the child comes to the attention of authorities because of deportment or drug/alcohol use.
-That is what the Masonic Model Student Assistance Program trains teachers to recognize—the early signs of depression and anxiety.
-The program also trains teachers how to start the intervention process.
-Process is accentuated because it is a long-term procedure, particularly if the root cause of the depression cannot be controlled, i.e., a dysfunctional family.
+There are early indicators of depression and anxiety in children that, if recognized, can be addressed promptly.
+The intervention process can be initiated long before the child comes to the attention of authorities due to behavioral issues or drug/alcohol use.
+This is precisely what Save a Child’s program trains teachers to recognize—the early signs of depression and anxiety.
+The program also equips teachers with the tools to initiate the intervention process.
+It’s called a process because it is a long-term endeavor, especially if the underlying cause of depression, such as a dysfunctional family, cannot be easily resolved.

 Save a Child Works in South Dakota

 How You Can Help

-You may give directly to the SD-MMSAP by sending a check to the Grand Lodge of South Dakota.
-You may also contribute to SD-MMSAP through the South Dakota Masonic Charities (a 501(c) 3 corporation) which enables you to make a tax-free gift for a specific Masonic philanthropy such as MMSAP or simply to the South Dakota Masonic Charities as an investment in all Masonic philanthropies with the interest accruing from the investments to be used on an annual basis.
+You may make a direct donation to SD-Save a Child by sending a check to the Grand Lodge of South Dakota.
+You can also contribute to SD-Save a Child through the South Dakota Masonic Charities, a 501(c)(3) corporation, which allows you to make a tax-deductible gift for a specific Masonic philanthropy, such as Save a Child, or simply to the South Dakota Masonic Charities as an investment in all Masonic philanthropic activities, with the interest generated from investments used on an annual basis.